Mathematics and Statistics- Bachelor of Science

 The Bachelor of Science in Mathematics and Statistics includes the related hours requirement as well as the foreign language requirement from the College of Arts and Science (CAS) Requirements.
 All MTH and STA courses applied to the program and all courses in the 15-hour section of the related hours must be taken for a letter grade, not credit/no-credit.
 In the MTH and STA courses, the GPA must be at least 2.00.
 Service courses do not figure into the GPA unless explicitly approved by the department.

-Students pursuing the B.S.
-Mathematics & Statistics major and the B.S. in Mathematics must have at least 15 distinct hours not included in the Mathematics major.
+Note: Students pursuing the B.S. in Mathematics and Statistics are permitted to double-major in B.A. in Mathematics, B.S. in Mathematics, or B.S. in Applied Mathematics, provided they have at least 15 distinct hours not included in the B.S.
+Mathematics and Statistics major.

 Program Requirements